RikkeKristiansen98/Checkout-session/README.md

  Payment Validation: The order is only saved if payment through Stripe has been completed.

 Additional
  Discount Code: Ability to enter a discount code to receive a discount on purchases, through Stripe.
-(Discount code: LANSERING2024 works on product Kentucky Lädergrimma)
  Order History: Logged-in users should be able to view their previously placed orders.
 (Not done yet) Address and Pickup Point: Users must fill in their address and choose a pickup point before payment, integrated with PostNord API.
 (Not done yet)